 Personal Information about Children (Under 16) and Vulnerable Adults

-- Give consent on his/her behalf to the processing of his/her data
+- Give consent on their behalf to the processing of their data

-- Receive on his/her behalf any data protection notices
+- Receive on their behalf any data protection notices

-- Give consent to any transfer of his/her data
+- Give consent to any transfer of their data

 Information to/from Third Parties